 6. Communication

-To be an effective communicator, you must consider that every person has their different perception of the world.
+To be an effective communicator, you must consider that every person has a different perception of the world.
 A business environment where there is an excellent level of communication is an open environment.
-Make no mistake: a free environment doesn’t just communicate ideas and strategies; it should also improve problem-solving.
+Make no mistake: A free environment doesn’t just communicate ideas and strategies; it should also improve problem-solving.

 7. Creativity

-Creativity is one of the most necessary soft skills at a small and large scale because building from scratch with little funds demands to be imaginative in every detail.
+Creativity is one of the most necessary soft skills at a small and large scale.
+Building from scratch with little funds requires being creative in every detail.
 Also, the changes throughout the exercise require several gifts of imagination to face several unexpected challenges.

 Someone capable of adding value to his or her business would be able to adapt and compromise anytime.
-A creative entrepreneur is one who knows to utilize limited resources to expound growth.
+A creative entrepreneur knows how to utilize limited resources to expound growth.

 8. Active Listening